brianglass/anastasis/files/tues1mc.md

 T

-You justified the Tax-collector, O Christ, when he sighed and groaned; therefore I too, imitating him, beat my breast and cry to you, Â‘Have mercy on me, O only compassionate and pityingÂ’. ****
+You justified the Tax-collector, O Christ, when he sighed and groaned; therefore I too, imitating him, beat my breast and cry to you, ‘Have mercy on me, O only compassionate and pitying’. ****

 Of the Martyrs